 For someone with no real knowledge of Chinese, A Little Primer of Tu Fu is an enjoyable way to learn "something about the Chinese language, something about Chinese poetry, and something about the poet Tu Fu".

-Note: this 2016 reissue by The Chinese University of Hong Kong and New York Review Books says "revised" on the title page, but appears unchanged except perhaps for repagination.
-It is however an attractive edition.
+Note: the 2016 reissue by The Chinese University of Hong Kong and New York Review Books says "revised" on the title page, but appears unchanged from the 1987 Renditions edition except perhaps for repagination.
+It is however an attractive volume.

 - External links: